Corner to corner photo tutorial – c2c stitch tutorial

 To decrease:

 There ya go!
-You know how to C2C crochet, nice work 🙂
+You now know C2C crochet, which has opened up the door for MANY fun projects 🙂

 If you’re changing colors at the end of the row: